tonethar/IGME-330-Spring-2021/weekly/week-01A-notes.md

 - Much of this course will be taught in browser "Vanilla JavaScript", which is JavaScript that works without relying on any external frameworks such as jQuery or React:
   - https://snipcart.com/blog/learn-vanilla-javascript-before-using-js-frameworks
 - VanillaJS relies on open [*web standards*](https://www.w3.org/standards/):
-  - these tend to evolve predicatably, and are generally backward compatiable
+  - these tend to evolve predictably, and respect backward compatibility
   - no IDE is required!
   - no one company owns the platform!
 - VanillaJS seems to "age well", much better than the "rich internet" platforms listed above